ioanvapi/arduino-sms-service/README.md

 ## Overview
-Sms REST Service made of Arduino Pro mini, Ethernet ENC28J60 shield and EFCom SIM900 GSM shield I didn't used exactly the suggested REST API but I used a similar approach and I removed the code that is not involved in sending a sms.
+Sms REST Service made of Arduino Pro mini, Ethernet ENC28J60 shield and EFCom SIM900 GSM shield.

+I didn't used exactly the suggested REST API but I used a similar approach and I removed the code that is not involved in sending a sms.

 ##Additional information